JetBrains/kotlin-web-site/docs/reference/type-safe-groovy-builders.md

   }
 ```

 This is a completely legitimate Kotlin code.
-Click on names to navigate to definitions of function used in this example (they appear below in this page).
 You can play with this code online (modify it and run in the browser) [here](http://kotlin-demo.jetbrains.com/?folder=Longer_examples&name=HTML_Builder).

 ## How it works